upanshu1310/ast1080-H1-analysis-tool/README.md

 	# replace check_and_install_packages.ps1 with appropriate file name.
 These are one time install requirements.

  	3. Use zadig to replace rtl2832u driver.
+  		a.
+Connect the RTL-SDR dongle to the USB port.
+        	b.
+Download zadig driver installer from \url{https://zadig.akeo.ie}.
+        	c.
+Run zadig as administrator.
+        	d.
+Select rtl2832u driver from dropdown list.
+        	e.
+If you dont see rtl2832u listed then go to options, tick List All Devices and untick Ignore Hubs or Composite Parents.
+        	f.
+After selecting the driver, click on Install Driver.
+Installation should take few minutes.
+Do not unplug RTL-SDR untill installation is complete.

 	run gui with the following command in anaconda/miniconda terminal.
 	4. python GUI.py